 Tech Fit

 Datadog fits best with DevOps-heavy, cloud-native organizations that rely on AWS, Azure, or GCP and want deep integrations out of the box.
 It suits teams that prioritize end-to-end visibility and advanced visualization over pricing predictability.
 Enterprises running hybrid environments can leverage its global probes and private locations to cover both external and internal APIs.
-However, organizations at scale must be ready for complex, modular pricing that can escalate quickly.

 3. New Relic